 A more potent treatment your doctor might suggest?
 Keep reading…

 9. Proton Pump Inhibitors

 Proton pump inhibitors are a medication that causes your stomach to produce less acid.
 These medications are prescribed for a variety of conditions, including ulcers.

 People with ulcers have damaged stomach lining that is more vulnerable to these natural acids.
 Proton pump inhibitors lower the acid production in the stomach and therefore help to relieve some of the worst ulcer symptoms.

 10. NSAID Alternatives

-NSAIDs are a common over-the-counter pain reliever.. these drugs also cause stomach problems, though.
+NSAIDs are a common over-the-counter pain reliever that can also cause stomach problems.
 Specifically, they can aggravate ulcers and even lead to dangerous stomach bleeding.
 If you have frequent ulcers or ulcerative colitis, your doctor will help you find alternatives to these medicines.